 EENI Global Business School

-Business in Florida, Miami
+Business in Florida, Miami, United States

 Share by Twitter

-1. Introduction to the State of Florida;
+1. Introduction to the State of Florida

 2. Economy of Florida and Miami

-1. Economic Profile of the regions of Florida.
+1. Economic Profile of the regions of Florida

 3. International Trade of Florida

-1. International advantages of Florida.
+1. International advantages of Florida

-4. Foreign Direct Investment in Florida
+4. Investment in Florida

-1. Industry Clusters in Florida;
+1. Industry Clusters in Florida

-2. Setting up a business in Florida: Corporations and Limited Liability Company (LLC).
+2. Setting up a business in Florida: Corporations and Limited Liability Company (LLC)

-5. Doing Business in Miami;
+5. Business in Miami

 6. Case Study:

-1. Steve Strang;
+1. Steve Strang

-2. Burger King.
+2. Burger King

 Online Student (Master International Business Foreign Trade)